A simplified approach to generating synthetic data for disclosure control: Introduction and background

-In this paper we will show that data synthesis, as usually carried out, does not require the creation of synthetic populations, except in the sense of defining them in terms of some appropriate model.
+We demonstrate that data synthesis, as usually carried out in the literature cited here, does not require the creation of synthetic populations, except in the sense of defining them in terms of some appropriate model.
 This is true whether or not the synthetic data includes new units that were not part of the observed data.
 Thus Reiter and Kinney's distinction between fully and partially synthetic data is not meaningful.
 The real reason why PPD is not required for ``partially synthetic" data is that the same estimators are used to analyse the observed and synthetic data.
 This will always be true when some observed data are retained and it is also the case for the examples of ``partial synthesis" cited in the literature.
-To avoid confusion with the previous terminology we will use the term ``completely synthesised" when all of $Y$ is replaced by synthetic data and ``incompletely synthesised" when some of the original $Y$ are retained.
-Although PPD is not required for incompletely synthesised data, multiple syntheses are still needed because the between-synthesis variance will no longer include all of the contribution from the fit to the observed data.
+To avoid confusion with the previous terminology we will use the term ``completely synthesised" when all of $Y_{obs}$ from $(Y_{obs}|X)$ (as defined above) is replaced by synthetic data and ``incompletely synthesised" when part of the original $Y_{obs}$ is left unchanged.
+Although PPD is not required for incompletely synthesised data, multiple syntheses are still needed because the variance calculated from the synthetic data, as if it were real, will no longer include all of the contribution from the fit to the observed data.